-I work on high performance computing, focusing primarily on accelerated computing and programming models for heterogeneous architectures.
+Throughout my academic and professional career, my research has focused on the intersection of programming models for accelerated computing and performance engineering to make GPUs go brrrr.
 My research helps HPC developers write speed of light applications and kernels that take advantage of modern hardware capabilities in a way that does not make them want to pull their hair out.

 News